suma-sri7/Image-Generation/README.md

 2.download v1-5-pruned.safetensors(Stable Diffusion Model Checkpoint)
 # Usage
+1️⃣ Open ComfyUI Folder
+    Navigate to the ComfyUI directory where it is installed.

-1️⃣ Run ComfyUI with GPU Acceleration
+2️⃣ Run ComfyUI on CPU

-    Double-click run_gpu
+    Double-click on run_cpu
     A Command Prompt window will open and start processing.
-2️⃣ Open ComfyUI in a Web Browser

-    Once started, your browser will automatically open http://127.0.0.1:8188 If it doesn't open automatically, manually open the URL in your browser.
+    Once started, your browser will automatically open http://127.0.0.1:8188

 3️⃣Generate Images Using ComfyUI

     Load your Stable Diffusion model (v1-5-pruned.safetensors) in the "Load Checkpoint" node.